LionsRH555/Blooket-Hack/README.md

 # Blooket Global Hacks
-I did not create these; rxzyx did.
+I did not create these; Other people did.